adobiss/adobiss.github.io/index.md

 permalink: /
 ---

-Welcome to my AI/ML portfolio website!
+Welcome to my AI/ Machine Learning portfolio website!

 Hi, I'm Archie Dobiss.
 Utilising algorithms and data analysis to scale and automate business processes.
 [Read more.](/about)